Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🔧 Eradication

-After containment I documented the root cause and recommended fix, and raised a ticket to the development team.
-My role was identification and containment — the dev team deploys the code fix.
+Following containment, the root cause was documented and a remediation ticket raised to the development team.
+The SOC analyst role covers identification and containment — the development team deploys the code fix.

-> **Note:** I contained the attack at the network layer.
-The code fix goes to the development team — I raised the ticket with the full vulnerability details and recommended remediation below.
+> **Note:** Containment was handled at the network layer via NSG.
+The code fix was documented and passed to the development team as a remediation ticket — full details and recommended code below.

 ### Root Cause